Veterinary Nurses

 Megan Veterinary Nurse

 Megan joined The Dog Clinic team in 2021, after working at a critical care clinic in Melbourne.
-Nurse Meg also used to work with Karyn at Hobart and Channel Highway Animal Hospitals for many years as a senior nurse.
+Nurse Meg also used to work at Hobart and Channel Highway Animal Hospitals for many years as a senior nurse.

 She is experienced in emergency and orthopaedic surgeries with a love of complex surgical cases.
 Meg is in charge of our inter-clinic referral surgeries with our friends at Bright Futures, and works closely with Dr Chris Allfree and Nurse Stacey.

-Cody Receptionist
+Emily Receptionist

 Tash Kennel-hand – Client Services